 - Only trapping is approved, and depending on state law and licensing permits, can re-release them into bushland.
 This is best done by a professional.

 - Use baited cages with apple, banana or cake pieces (especially when chocolate covered).

 - Only after capture, fix any gaps in the roofing they may have entered through.

 Similar to amphibians, snails breathe through their skin, and seek cover in dry conditions to combat desiccation.
 The rainy days of winter however bring snails out of hiding.
 Snails are a nuisance for eating your plants and leaving slimy trails.

 - Snail pellets are useful as well as simply hand plucking them regularly and destroying them severely depletes their numbers.

 - Stepping on them can kill snails but mature eggs might still hatch.

 - Clean your garden of loose organic matter to reduce numbers.

 If these winter pests are getting out of hand in your home and you require a professional to take care of your pest problem, Bug Busters is just one phone call away.
 Bug Busters offer safe and reliable solutions for all of your pest problems across the Perth metro area.

-To organise pest management services for your home or business, contact Bug Busters today on 9493 1313 or fill in our online enquiry form.
+To organise pest management services for your home or business, contact Bug Busters today on 08 9493 1313.